Treatment

 Blood Pressure/Anti-Hypertensive Medications

-It is a good idea to have your blood pressure checked a few days before surgery so that your primary care physician can adjust your medication dosage if your blood pressure is too high or too low.
-If your blood pressure is not well controlled by the day of surgery, your surgery could be delayed.
+It is a good idea to have your blood pressure checked within a few days of your surgery.
+This enables your prescribing physician to adjust your medication dosage if your blood pressure is too high or too low, so you can tolerate the added stress of your surgery.
+If your blood pressure is not well controlled, your orthopaedic surgery could be delayed.

 Blood Thinners/Anti-Coagulants

-Blood thinners such as aspirin, Coumadin®, Xarelto®, or Eliquis® should be stopped before surgery.
-Your surgeon will tell you how far ahead of time to stop your medication.
-In some cases, you will be placed on a shorter acting blood thinner that can be taken up until a few hours before surgery.
+Blood thinners such as aspirin, Coumadin®, Xarelto®, or Eliquis® should typically be stopped before surgery.
+Your care team will tell you how far ahead of time to stop your medication.

 Diabetic Medications